munozcj/ISA444/README.md

 ## Executive Summary

 For our project, we tested five different ways of predicting hotel room demand to see which one is actually readily applicable for real-world data.
 We compared a plethora of different models, some being math-based and others being purely machine-learning-based.
-Our most significant finding was that the TimeCoPilot & LightGBM frameworks were the most accurate out of all of the models we tested.
+Our most significant finding was that AutoARIMA with on-the-books booking predictors was the strongest model overall, outperforming all 11 other models across accuracy metrics.
+This highlights that traditional statistical models with strong domain-specific predictors can outperform more complex neural and foundation models for hotel demand forecasting.

 # Hotel Demand Forecasting